TanmayChhatbar/esp32_smartwatch/README.md

 Case STL here: https://www.thingiverse.com/thing:4730124

+# Credit
-# Must credit all those who have written those extensive libraries as part of the effort in this project.
+Must credit all those who have written those extensive libraries as part of the effort in this project.
 Without them, I couldn't have reached so far.